smi7hy96/eng-57-git-github-md/README.md

 ## GitHub

-Online version control to connect local git repos
+Online version control to connect local git repos and store them on a master branch

 ### More Git Commands